bluntspoon/bluntspoon.github.io/lists.md

 permalink: /lists/
 ---

-These are collections of my favourite Books, Software/Tools, and Places.
+These are collections of my favourite Books, Software, and Places.

 ## [Books](/lists/books)

-### Collection of books that have inspired me throughout my career
+### List of epic books that have inspired me throughout my career

 ## [Software](/lists/software)